glacejs/glace-core/README.md

 - `--languages` - List of tested languages separated with comma.
 - `--retry` - Number of times to retry failed test.
 Default is `0`.
 - `--chunk-retry` - Number of times to retry failed chunk.
 Default is `0`.
+- `--chunk-timeout` - Time to execute chunk or hook, sec.
+Default is `180`.
 - `--uncaught` - Strategy to process uncaught exceptions.
 Default value is `log`.
 Supported values are `log` just to log uncaught exceptions, `fail` to fail test if uncaught exception happened, `mocha` to use default `mocha` mechanism (unreliable).

 `Plugins`